laura-perez/ToyRobot/README.md

 This application allows for a simulation of a toy robot moving on a 6 x 6 square tabletop

 # Getting Started
-To install and run this application you will need Visual Studio with .NET Core 6.0
+To install and run this application you will need .NET Core 6.0.

 This project is using the following nugget packages:
  * Microsoft.Extensions.Configuration